ays3-dev/the-curio/README.md

 npm install
 ```

-3. Environment Setup
-Create a .env file in the root directory to store server-side secrets:
+3. Create a .env file in the root directory to store server-side secrets:
 ```
 GEMINI_API_KEY=your_google_gemini_key
 PORT=3000